 To Automate or Not Automate?
-That is the Question
+That is the Question - Lieutenant Colonel Greg Rowlands

 ‘In a few years robots will move so fast you will need a strobe light to see them’

 Robots and Autonomous Systems (RAS) seem set to transform the way we live, but while military drones have been a key feature of modern conflict for some time, they appear poised to generate more advanced capability in context of developments in artificial intelligence (AI) and machine learning (ML), which is attracting increasing investment.
 We are now witnessing early attempts to merge RAS technologies with AI and ML software to enhance combat effectiveness, so the reality of independent or intelligent RAS (iRAS) warfighting teams operating with humans could be just over the technology horizon.
 Recent examples include Russian efforts to develop autonomous ground combat vehicles and US Army trials of manned-unmanned teaming, during which a single tank crew controlled several drones during a tactical exercise[i].
-It is therefore expected that Yesterdays Outdated Requirements, Ideas and Concepts (YORIC) will be challenged by this technology seismic shift[ii].
+It is therefore expected that Yesterdays Outdated Requirements, Ideas and Concepts (YORIC) will be challenged by this seismic technology shift[ii].

-Army decision-maker or modernisation planner will have known YORIC well, with familiar examples such as towed artillery, crewed armoured vehicle turrets, piloted helicopters, engineer obstacle breaching or infantry support weapon platoons.
+Army decision-makers and modernisation planners will have known YORIC well, with familiar examples such as towed artillery, crewed armoured vehicle turrets, piloted helicopters, engineer obstacle breaching or infantry support weapon platoons.
 While it remains to be seen how rapidly iRAS matures, the indicators and warnings suggest that combat machines capable of reasoning and independent manoeuvre might be optimised to achieve those familiar examples.
 Moreover, iRAS could facilitate greater efficiency for lower cost than human operated combat systems[iii].
 It follows then that maintaining a business as usual approach could eventually realise the slings and arrows of outrageous fortune.
 Hence the steps already made to observe this technology phenomenon are timely, as preparing for a resilient autonomous future may soon have a level of urgency; particularly in the context of parallel cyber developments of supercomputer and ML enabled hacking.
 These growing cyber security risks were illuminated in earlier posts, so won’t be explained further other than to propose that trust guarantees will be paramount if Army seeks to operate intelligent combat systems.